eunomia-bpf/eunomia-bpf/bpf-loader-rs/README.md

 - String `"no_export"`. indicating that this map is not used for exporting
 - String `"default"`.
 Only applies to sample maps. indicating that this map is used for exporting, and the export struct type will be read from BTF and the map's `btf_value_type_if`
 - Object `{"btf_type_id": <u32>}`.
 Applies to all maps.
 Indicate that use this btf type as the map's export type.
-For ringbuf or perfevent, it will be used to interprete the data that kernel programs send.
-For sample maps, it will be used to interprete the value of maps
+For ringbuf or perfevent, it will be used to interpret the data that kernel programs send.
+For sample maps, it will be used to interpret the value of maps
 - Object `{"custom_members" : [{"name": <String>, "offset": <usize>, "btf_type_id": <u32>}]}`.
 Applies to all maps.
 Indicates that the map will export a struct containing the described members. `name` is the name of the field. `offset` is its offset. `btf_type_id` is the type id of the field.